 In addition to data from the St. Jude Children’s Research Hospital—Washington University Pediatric Cancer Genome Project, the National Cancer Institute’s Therapeutically Applicable Research to Generate Effective Treatments (TARGET) initiative and other published pediatric cancer studies can be incorporated as well.
 It currently includes information on almost 27,500 mutations discovered in more than 1,000 pediatric patients with 21 cancer subtypes, with more data to be uploaded as information is published.
 Additionally, it is not limited to this data or even to humans, as it can also be used for all animal and plant genomes.

 Granted Patents or Published Applications

 © Copyright 2015 St. Jude Children’s Research Hospital.
-This software is also protected by a pending United States patent application.
+This software is also protected by a pending patent application published as WO 2017/007814 A1.